wp-insider/simple-membership/simple-membership/readme.txt

 5. Example of membership level management.

 == Changelog ==

 = WIP =
-- PayPal standard related security issue fixed.
+- Added validation of the 'subscr_ref' parameter in the PayPal standard IPN handling code.
+Thank you to Charles Vosburgh for reporting this.

 = 4.7.7 =
 - Removed the obsolete PayPal Smart Checkout related code to clean up the codebase.